 Explore your plan options

-- New-employer benefits: Your child’s job may include health insurance.
+- New-employer benefits: Your child’s job may offer health insurance.
 If so, before signing up, do a side-by-side comparison of your family plan and the employer plan.
 Which one offers the better value?
 Be aware that it could be beneficial to have your child on their own plan for their primary coverage and on your plan for secondary.
 Especially if you have more than one child on your family plan, it may not cost you any more to keep them on your coverage.
 When comparing costs, be sure to look not only at premiums but also at whether their employer will contribute to an HSA.

 - Your existing plan: By law, if your plan covers children, you can keep them covered until they turn 26.